Attachment parenting, also known as natural parenting, is an intuitive, remarkable way to raise independent children.

-Does this sound counterintuitive to you?
-Maybe you picture the child of attachment parents to be clingy and spoiled.
-It may feel that way in the early weeks, when you cater to an infant’s every want and need.
-But by meeting these needs early on, a parent sets the child up for a lifetime of independence.
+And honestly it does feel that way in the early weeks, when you cater to an infant’s every want and need.
+But by meeting these needs early on, you set your child up for a lifetime of independence.

 Attachment parenting, according to API, is an approach to childrearing that promotes a secure attachment bond between parents and their children.
 “Attachment” is a scientific term for the emotional bond in a relationship.
 The attachment quality that forms between parents and children is learned from the relational patterns with caregivers from birth.
 This correlates with how a child perceives – and ultimately is able to experience – relationships.